When To Choose Wavefront Epi-LASIK (Modern PRK) Over LASIK

 Patients with very large pupils

-Patients that have had radial keratotomy, retinal tears or glaucoma surgery
+Patients that previously had eye surgery, such as LASIK, radial keratotomy, retinal detachment repair, or glaucoma surgery

 Any patient who just doesn’t want a LASIK flap!